Battered gold and silver markets face a test of their bull market prospects.

 Equity and precious metals markets reacted to this vague talk as if it represents a hawkish shift in monetary policy.

 The reality is that the Fed is way behind the curve when it comes to taming inflation.
-Even if the FOMC did pull off a couple rate hikes in 2023, those baby steps would only represent a slightly less dovish, slightly less accommodative stance – not an outright shift to tight monetary policy.
+Even if the FOMC did pull off a couple of rate hikes in 2023, those baby steps would only represent a slightly less dovish, slightly less accommodative stance – not an outright shift to tight monetary policy.

 The Fed hasn’t yet acted at all in response to the recent inflation surge showing the Consumer Price Index exceeding 4% (and other, alternative measures showing inflation running even higher).

-Based on that, monetary policy is actually getting looser relative to inflation.
+Based on that, monetary policy is getting looser relative to inflation.
 Real interest rates are dipping deeper into negative territory.

 And that is very bullish for precious metals markets.

 The bearish case for gold and silver presumes that high inflation, as Chairman Powell assures us, is transitory.